ibnbayo/job-portal/README.md

 ## To Do
 - Add applicant count and publish status to job advert response.
 Published adverts should come first followed by adverts with the highest applicant count and then recently created adverts.
+- Allow guest users access to only published job adverts.